eclipse-edc/MinimumViableDataspace/README.md

 Once again, this is a **DEMO**, does not any provide guarantee w.r.t. operational readiness and comes with a few significant workarounds and shortcuts.
 These are:

-### 1. One key for all

-Currently, there is only _one_ keypair that everyone uses to sign tokens and VPs.
-That key gets put in the vault in the `SecretsExtension.java` for both the connectors and the IdentityHubs.
-While this is not secure by any stretch, it avoids having to actually provision a vault, and add keys to it before running the connectors.

 ### 2. In-memory stores all-around